You can use this form to request an appointment.

 Most women will receive test results that show that everything is normal, but for approximately 1 in 20 women, the test will show some abnormal changes in the cervix.
 For the most part, these changes won’t lead to cervical cancer and may revert back to normal on their own.
 However, sometimes the abnormal cells need to be removed as they are at a high risk of becoming cancerous.

-Why should I have my cervical screening at YourGP?
+Why should I have my private smear test at YourGP?

 Many women say they feel embarrassed about this procedure but our doctors and nurses are here to help you feel as comfortable as possible.
 That’s why we offer longer appointment times if necessary so you can take your time to talk through any worries in a relaxed environment.
 You can also have someone else present in the room, such as a friend or family member, for moral support if you prefer.

-If you have any other questions about cervical screening, feel free to call us on 0131 225 5656 or email reception@your.gp and our doctors will be happy to assist you.
 Cervical screening should never become a taboo subject.
 Talk about it openly with family and friends and encourage others to get checked regularly.
 That little nudge you give them could just save their life.
+If you have any other questions about our private cervical screening service, feel free to call us on 0131 225 5656 or send an email and our doctors will be happy to assist you.